-In the spring of my junior year of high school, looking for an easy class that was full of girls, I signed up for typing.
-Correct on one account I was wrong on another: the class was full of girls but not easy.
+In the spring of my junior year of high school, searching for an easy class full of girls, I signed up for typing.
+My decision was correct on one account I was wrong on another: the class was full of girls but not easy.

 I was surrounded by high school girls who took to typing like ducks to water.
 Every class session would produce new records: 30 words per minute with only two mistakes; 50 words per minute with one mistake and the record, 60 words per minute with no mistakes.
 In contrast, I trudged along setting my own record—20 words per minute with 5 mistakes.

-At the end of the semester, I received a “mercy” C in Ms Dixon’s class.
+At the end of the semester, I received a “mercy C” in Ms Dixon’s class.
 I also acquired a lifelong respect for people who spend their days tapping away on keyboards.
-I should have learned there are no easy classes.
-Had I learned that lesson, I would not have registered for mechanical drawing.
+Had I learned that there are no easy classes, I would not have registered for mechanical drawing.

 A good draftsman possesses the skill to draw in ink without making a mistake.
 Not me—wrinkled and smudged from erasures, my drawings were terrible.
-The teacher, Joe “Fig” Wooten, understood I took his class believing I could get an easy grade.
-Before long, he also understood I had no aptitude for drawing.
+Before long, the teacher, Joe “Fig” Wooten, understood I had no aptitude for drawing.

-I loved accounting: studying history and American studies you delve into “gray” areas; accounting, however, is black and white: debit and credit.
-Not only did I enjoy the course work, I joined my buddies as they sat on the steps of the business building and watched the girls go by.
+I loved accounting.
+When studying history you delve into “gray” areas— accounting, however, is black and white: debit and credit.
+Not only did I enjoy the course work, I was able to join my buddies, sitting on the steps of the business building, watching the girls go by.

 Typing, mechanical drawing and accounting—those three courses provided value I never imagined.
-My knowledge of all three made my transition from academia into the business world much easier; many years later, I still use the skills learned in “throw away” courses.
+What I learned made my transition into the business world much easier, and many years later, I still use the skills gained in “throw away” courses.

 “Learning is a treasure that will follow its owner everywhere.” – Chinese Proverb